SchulerSimon/fyoutoo/README.md

 ### Contributions:
 - Thanks to [MadaHaz](https://github.com/MadaHaz) there is also a Version with a GUI.
 - Thanks to the Idea of [granlem](https://github.com/granlem), there is also a Version that runs in the background like a service.
+- Thanks to [granlem](https://github.com/granlem), we now have a browser extension for major browsers that uses this concept and is easier to use.
+Look [here](./browser-extension/README.md)